tposney/midi-qol/README.md

   * MidiQOL.gameStats.statData returns the current statData (have a look and see what is stored)

 ## Concentration Checks
 support for **concentration automation**.
 The is dependent on DAE being installed and of the right version and **requires** CUB concentration automation to be disabled.
-Midi will work with Convenient Effects, Combat Utility Belt or use it's own effect for concentration.
+Midi will work with Convenient Effects, Combat Utility Belt or use its own effect for concentration.
   * Enabled via config setting (near auto check saves)
   * Get user confirmation before casting a second concentration spell while the first is still active.
 First concentration is removed if you proceed.
   * Taking damage causes a concentration check, failure removes concentration.